-There was no loan to and dealing in favor of any Directors of the Company during the year ended 31 December 2016.
-Details of related party transactions of the Group during the year ended 31 December 2016 are set out in note 31 to the consolidated financial statements.
+There was no loan to and dealing in favor of any Directors of the Company during the year ended 31 December 2017.
+Details of related party transactions of the Group during the year ended 31 December 2017 are set out in note 32 to the consolidated financial statements.
 None of the relevant party transaction constituted connected transaction as defined under Chapter 20 of the GEM Listing Rules.
-There was no connected transactions of the Group during the year ended 31 December 2016.
+There were no connected transactions of the Group during the year ended 31 December 2017.